You can add more SATA ports to your motherboard using a SATA Expansion Card (SATA Port Multiplier).

 These require special cables called SAS to SATA cables.
 The LSI Logic Controller Card LSI00301 above can support 8 SATA ports.
 Hence here you will find two SAS-4 SATA ports cables.

 Image: 1-SAS to 4-SATA connectors

 SATA Expansion Card Important Characteristics And Features – How to Buy a SATA Expansion Card

-Part of knowing how to add more SATA ports to motherboard is to understand how the the SATA expansion cards work.
-There a few very important pointers to take note of when looking for the right SATA expansion card.
+Part of knowing how to add more SATA ports to the motherboard is understanding how the SATA expansion cards work.
+There are a few essential pointers when looking for the right SATA expansion card.

 - Amount of Slots it Has

 - Size and PCIe Version, i.e., How Many PCIe Lanes they Occupy (Very Important)

 - Whether they have a RAID controller